KyleMChambers/KyleMChambers.github.io/README.md

 ![rollorhold](https://raw.githubusercontent.com/KyleMChambers/RollOrHold/main/rollorhold.PNG)

 ### May 2021
-An analysis of the ESPN NFL Insider Adam Schefter's twitter account.
+An analysis of the ESPN NFL Insider Adam Schefter's twitter account using Python's Tweepy.
 3400 tweets between June 2019-February 2020.
 The link to the visual below allows you to interact with the visual, filter on favorites and retweets.

 [Link to tableau visual](https://public.tableau.com/app/profile/kyle.chambers/viz/AdamSchefterTweets/Dashboard1)